(This post contains affiliate links. Read my full disclosure.)

-If there are issues that have been exposed by the feedback, they can to be analysed and alleviated immediately.
+If there are issues that have been exposed by the feedback, they can to be analyzed and alleviated immediately.
 New precedents can be set so that leaders can regroup themselves, work more efficiently, and avoid possible roadblocks from the initial stages of the leadership itself.

-Harvard professor Linda Hill indicates that the errors that new leaders make (and that organisations allow them to make without course correction) in the early period of leadership can cripple the leader, and allow them to carry these poor leadership habits throughout their managerial career, seriously limiting their potential.
+Harvard professor Linda Hill indicates that the errors that new leaders make (and that organizations allow them to make without course correction) in the early period of leadership can cripple the leader, and allow them to carry these poor leadership habits throughout their managerial career, seriously limiting their potential.

-Even though I’ve stressed this enough earlier, I think it bears repeating – now is the time to develop leadership and succession plans, since the state of work is changing faster than a speeding bullet.
+Even though I’ve stressed this enough earlier, I think it bears repeating: now is the time to develop leadership and succession plans, since the state of work is changing faster than a speeding bullet.

 If these newly minted talented individuals fail at being leaders it’s likely that they’ll end up never go for leadership roles again.

 Won’t we be better off without losing leaders like this?